TDAILab/tutorial-template/docs/source/usage.rst

 You can check if the program is done on the history page.
 Click the "history" button and check out the "Status" section.

+#ここの配置は何とかする必要がある

-・ Status is Pending : the program is executed at present.
+・ Status is Pending : The program is executed at present.

-・ Status is Success : the program is done and you can see the result on AWS website.
+・ Status is Success : The program is done and you can see the result on AWS website.
 Refer to the following for the way.

-・ Status is Failed : the program is failed because of some reasons.
+・ Status is Failed : The program is failed because of some reasons.
+You can investigate a cause to see the "pipeline" page in the AWS site.
-#主語がprogramでよいか
-#原因確認方法や解決方法も書くか。

 .. _target to image: